mrhenry/styleguide/front-end/scss.md

 ```

 This has some clear benefits.
 Since we're never nested more than two classes deep, it's easy to override a style inside a `@media`-query without having to rebuild the whole nesting structure.
 Separation and abstraction makes it easy to confidently swap out or move around code you didn't write yourself.
 It's clear what everything does from the describing name you give to certain elements.

-### Bummers about BEM

-Only thing I didn't like from the start: double underscore `__` and dash `--` takes some getting used to but proves its worth for clarity.

-### In the wild

-Lots of people this kind of approach.
-I used this 1:1 on http://panteca.io/ which was a rapidly evolving and forever changing project and BEM proved to keep up.
-It allowed for some quick drafting and nice refactoring without breaking other things by accident.
-The code was readable and understandable for the other developer who worked on this on the side (once a week tops).